Hema-08-web/Figma/README.md

 ![alt text](<output image 4.jpg>)

 ## RESULT:
-The program to design, develop and deploy a web application for event registration is completed successfully.
+The program to design, develop and display a web application for event registration is completed successfully.